A. See this post for such a summary, with many links to posts.

 Q. What cameras have you used for making these photographs?

-A. All of the photos with a date before December 4, 2014 were photographed with an Olympus FE-100 camera, an inexpensive "point and click" camera I bought about 6 years ago.
+A. All of the photos with a date before December 4, 2014 were photographed with an Olympus FE-100 camera, an inexpensive "point and click" camera I bought about 2008.
 I do not use the "macro mode" when photographing water drops with such a camera.
-After December 4, 2014, many of the "air orb" photos have been made using a Sony DSC-W830 camera, with the ISO set to 100 (although in "auto-shoot" mode the camera seems to increase that ISO level).
+After December 4, 2014, many of the "air orb" photos have been made using a Sony DSC-W830 camera.
 I find that the Sony DSC-W830 camera works very well for photographing orbs in the air, and does a better job of capturing the colors of orbs in the air.
-Since March 2015 I sometimes take some pictures with a Nikon Coolpix L28 camera which was modified (by the "Gotcha Ghost" site/service) to be a "full spectrum" type of camera that lets in more infrared radiation.
+Since March 2015 I have taken outdoor night pictures with a Nikon Coolpix L28 camera which was modified (by the "Gotcha Ghost" site/service) to be a "full spectrum" type of camera that lets in more infrared radiation.
 I have found this camera to be successful at capturing some spectacular very large orbs at night, which are shown here.
 All of these cameras have a small built-in flash that isn't particularly bright. much less bright than those cameras that have flash attachments.
 Update: In May 2017 I started using a Sony Alpha a5000 camera with a CMOS sensor different from the CCD sensor used by my previous cameras, and a small built-in flash.
 Photos from May 2017 will be from any one of these cameras, with the camera varying from day to day.
 See posts labeled a5000 photo for some of the Sony Alpha a5000 photos.
 I get mysterious orbs in all of these cameras.
 The fact that I have got orbs in such a variety of cameras with a variety of technologies helps to show that the model of camera has very little to do with whether orbs appear.

 Q. What is the "water face effect"?